Best podcasts to learn Italian

 Con Parole Nostre

-In the hills of Italy, nestled among olive groves and vineyards, you’ll find three Italian teachers – Elfin, Silvia, and Barbara – who gather to talk about life in the bel paese.
-Their podcast, “Con Parole Nostre,” is a charming and authentic glimpse into the daily conversations of Italians, and a must-listen for anyone learning the language.
+In the hills of Italy, among olive groves and vineyards, you’ll find three Italian teachers—Elfin, Silvia, and Barbara—who come together to talk about life in Italy.
+Their podcast, “Con Parole Nostre,” gives an authentic look into daily Italian conversations and is a must-listen for anyone learning the language.

-The trio’s discussions are unscripted and effortlessly engaging, covering everything from the latest news in Italy to the quirks of Italian culture.
-And for those who find their rapid-fire Italian too challenging, fear not – transcripts are available for every episode, so you can follow along at your own pace.
+The trio’s discussions are spontaneous and unscripted, encompassing many topics (the latest news in Italy, the nuances of Italian culture, etc).
+If their fast-paced Italian is too challenging, don’t worry—transcripts are available for every episode.
 With “Con Parole Nostre,” you’ll feel like you’re sipping a cappuccino at a café in Florence, chatting with your Italian friends about la dolce vita.

 History Cast

-In History Cast, you’ll journey through the ages of Italy’s storied past, from the days of ancient Rome to the present day.
-This podcast is an excellent way to expand your vocabulary while deepening your understanding of Italy’s rich cultural heritage.
-The show is designed for native Italian speakers, so you’ll need a solid grasp of the language to follow along.
-But even if you lose the thread from time to time, there’s plenty of context to help you catch up.
-Whether you’re an avid history buff or simply seeking to learn more about Italy’s fascinating past, History Cast is one of the best Italian podcasts out there.
+In History Cast, you’ll explore Italy’s history from ancient Rome to today.
+This podcast helps you expand your vocabulary and learn about Italy’s rich cultural heritage.
+The podcast has native Italian speakers in mind, so you’ll need a good understanding of the language to follow along.
+Even if you get lost sometimes, there’s enough context to help you catch up.
+Whether you love history or want to learn more about Italy’s past, History Cast is a good fit.

 Italiano Automatico